aerian-studios/modern-js-workshop/week06/readme.md

 const twentySeven = calculateCube(caculateBaseFromSquare(9));
 ```

+Notice that is that you have passed one function as the parameter of
+another.
+You've probably done this a lot without realising it using jQuery or
+eventListeners or timeouts.
+You've been using HOFs.
+Nice.
+This works because the
+inner function returns something that the outer function expects, the above
+wouldn't work if the inner function returned `undefined` or a date, etc.

-Notice that it is saying **What** is happening rather than **How** that number
+Something very cool about it is that it is saying **What** is happening rather than **How** that number
 is being converted?
 Without reading anything else I can see that it is saying it
 expects a squared number, that it will return the base number from that, and
 then it will calculate a cubed number.
 It isn't saying how any of that is done,
 and theoretically I never need know.
 So it is cutting out a whole lot of reading
 time and thinking time.

-Another thing to notice is that you have passed one function as the parameter of
-another.
-You've probably done this a lot without realising it using jQuery or
-eventListeners or timeouts.
-You've been using HOFs.
-Nice.
-This works because the
-inner function returns something that the outer function expects, the above
-wouldn't work if the inner function returned `undefined` or a date, etc.

 Finally, something odd, you kind of have to read that backwards, or from the
 inside out - `caculateBaseFromSquare` before `calculateCube`.
 This can take